-We’ve reached the end of 21 Secrets to Tidy Homes.
+We’ve reached the end of 21 Secrets for a Tidy Home.
 I hope you enjoyed it.

-Let me know in the comments below how you liked the 21 Secrets to Tidy Homes post and what your favorite cleaning tips are.
+Let me know in the comments below how you liked the 21 Secrets for a Tidy Home post and what your favorite cleaning tips are.

 Please pin this cleaning tips post below on your simple living board on Pinterest to refer back to it again.